Searching for

 In my formal education I have chosen to focus primarily on technical subjects rather than courses in architecture or art.
 No great structural designer has ever built beautiful structures without first mastering a knowledge of materials, mathematical methods of analysis, and construction methods.
 However, outside the classroom I have immersed myself in books and periodical articles about what is commonly referred to as “structural art”: structures in which the designer has combined efficiency, economy, and conscious artistic expression within the context of the setting (time and location) to produce beautiful results.

-In selecting my plan of study, I have attempted to create a study of both historic and modern structures in which efficiency of form combine with the artistic inclination of the engineer to produce results which are fascinating technically and aesthetically.
-The principle theme of my travel is a chronological tracing of the development of doubly-curved forms in building structures, but I have also included a thorough study of the bridges of Robert Maillart.
+In selecting my plan of study, I have attempted to create a study of both historic and modern structures in which efficiency of form combine with the artistic inclination of the engineer to produce results that are fascinating technically and aesthetically.
+The principal theme of my travel is a chronological tracing of the development of doubly curved forms in building structures, but I have also included a thorough study of the bridges of Robert Maillart.
 Each of the structures I have chosen to visit represent difficult technical challenges which the designers have solved by integrating efficient forms, economical construction methods, and an eye for elegance.

 Mark Waggoner